Finevin Side Effects

 Note: This document contains side effect information about azelaic acid topical.
-Some of the dosage forms listed on this page may not apply to the brand name Finevin.
+Some dosage forms listed on this page may not apply to the brand name Finevin.

 Applies to azelaic acid topical: topical cream, topical foam, topical gel/jelly.

 Along with its needed effects, azelaic acid topical (the active ingredient contained in Finevin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking azelaic acid topical: